How to train a Spirits amiibo, from start to finish

 I’ll be assuming you’ve beat World of Light, and bought or farmed enough Spirits to have a healthy collection of them.
 If you haven’t, I strongly recommend you do as many of the better Spirits are hidden in World of Light or in the DLC Spirit boards.

 - First, you need to understand the different kinds of spirits.
-There are 2 different kinds, Primary and Support.
-Primary Spirits give raw stats that boost Attack and Defense, and Support Spirits give special effects ranging from Attack Buffs to Healing to Speed Increases.
+There are 2 different kinds, Primary Spirits and Support Spirits.
+Primary Spirits give raw stats to your amiibo that boost Attack and Defense, and Support Spirits give special effects ranging from Attack Buffs to Healing to Speed Increases.
 Support Spirits are the core of this complex equation, and many amiibo are built specifically around certain Support Spirits.

 - Even if you plan to edit Spirits on, you always want to put the Spirits on first, starting with your support Spirits and then adding Primary Spirits.
-Why is this?
-Because Spirits scramble amiibo move values (like how often it jumps or uses dash attack); so if you give Spirits to a fully trained amiibo, you’ll be randomizing how it plays.
-Better to do it at level 1 and fix it later than to screw over your hard effort at level 50.
+There’s 2 reasons for this.
+First off, adding Spirits directly changes amiibo move values (like how often it jumps or uses dash attack); so if you give Spirits to a fully trained amiibo, you’ll be randomizing how it plays.
+But if you edit Spirits on, this won’t happen.
+However, the second reason for adding Spirits before training is that amiibo actually play slightly differently with Spirits, so even if you edit Spirits on after training, the amiibo will play a bit differently.
+Better to add Spirits at level 1 and fix it later than to screw over your hard effort at level 50.

 - Once you’ve equipped your Support Spirits, next are Primary Spirits.
 Primary Spirits are the Spirits that give your amiibo Attack and Defense stats, which essentially turn your amiibo from a fair sparring partner into a beefcake gigachad that 2-shots you with any move and only loses to other Spirited amiibo.
 You get a total of 4200 stats to work around with (if you use all 3 support slots).
-You should always be aiming for 2100 Attack & 2100 Defense for stats, as it’s the most balanced and effective mathematically.
+You should aim for 2100 Attack & 2100 Defense for stats, as it’s the most balanced and effective mathematically.
 Until relatively recently, the stats were unbalanced and Max Defense amiibo were optimal.
 However, Nintendo thankfully fixed this, making 2100 / 2100 the best option.
 If you can’t get exactly 2100 / 2100, it’s ok.
 Just try to get as close to balanced as possible.
-If you don’t equip any support Spirits, you get slightly more stats.
-However, support Spirits will give you bonuses that are almost always better than an empty slot.
+If you don’t equip any Support Spirits, you’ll get slightly more stats.
+5000 stats for 3 empty slots, 4800 for 2 empty slots, and 4500 for 1 empty slot.
+However, Support Spirits will give you bonuses that are almost always better than an empty slot.
 Also, the effects on Primary Spirits do not translate into amiibo.
 The Support Spirits are the only Spirits that give special effects.

 - In addition to giving you ridiculous stats, Primary Spirits also give you one of 4 different types.
 These 4 types are Neutral, Attack, Defense, and Grab.
 Always go for Neutral.
 If you choose one of the other 3, you can get countered easily.
-Attack Type amiibo do more damage and take less against Grab, Grab counters Defense, and Defense counters Attack.
+Attack Type amiibo do 1.3x more damage and take .85x damage against Grab Type amiibo, Grab Type amiibo do better against Defense Type amiibo, and Defense Type amiibo do better against Attack Type amiibo.
 Neutral can’t be countered, so it’s the most versatile by far.

 So, as a quick overview: